ace-exchange/ace-official-api-docs/api_v2_alpha.md

 # Version 2 General API Information (still on development, will be released around at 12/15)
 * All endpoints return either a JSON object or array.
 * All time and timestamp related fields are in milliseconds.
-* For GET endpoints, parameters must be sent as .
+* For GET endpoints, parameters must be sent as url parameters.
 * For Post endpoints, parameters format is  x-www-form-urlencoded.
 * Parameters may be sent in any order.
 * Two kinds of api:\